rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 \Phi_B = \int \bfvec{B}\cdot d\bfvec{A}
 $$

-If the magnitude of the magnetic field is not changing and the angle between the magnetic field vector and the area vector does not change, then integration is not required and we can write
+If the magnitude of the magnetic field is not changing and the angle between the magnetic field vector and the area vector does not change, then integration is not required, and we can write

 $
 \Phi_B = \bfvec{B}\bfcdot \bfvec{A}